 Dr Leah Watkins’ area of academic interest lies in Marketing and Society, including research on culture, values, lifestyles, sustainable consumption, and consumer socialisation.

-Associate Professor Rob Aitken’s academic and research interests include marketing ethics, advertising, branding, consumer behaviour, service-dominant logic, corporate social responsibility, sustainable consumption, communications and the media.
+Professor Rob Aitken’s academic and research interests include marketing ethics, advertising, branding, consumer behaviour, service-dominant logic, corporate social responsibility, sustainable consumption, communications and the media.

 Dr Damien Mather’s interests include brand trust, brand crises and corporate apologies, brand performance methodologies, brand extensions, brand share predictive models, best-worst scaling methodology, acceptance of GM foods, food labelling, county-of-origin and made-in labelling, eco-social conscientious consumption, data mining and branding in China.